wimjan123/JAX_llama/README.md

 In order to download the checkpoints and tokenizer for LLaMA, fill this [google form](https://forms.gle/jk851eBVbX1m5TAv5)

 ### Setup
-In a conda env with pytorch / cuda available, run
+In a conda env, run
 ```
 pip install -r requirements.txt
 ```